marrsjames/project-3/README.md

 Started working on authentication.
 Creating secure routes that are only valid for registered patients/users/specific people

+Started building the frontend stuff.
+Created the clientfolder, etc.

+- Need to rememmber to remove .env files from repo when near the end

 _By Anne, Antony, and James._